Shopping for a new Scion xB?

 GET A FREE PRICE QUOTE

-The Scion xB has a certain kind of charm that those in close urban areas might really appreciate.
+What the 2014 Scion xB has is niche appeal. as well as a certain kind of charm that those in close urban areas might really appreciate.
 With decent space and versatility, all in a compact-car parking footprint, there's a lot of promise—and a lot of flair and attitude—in its 'box on wheels' concept.

 Yet for a number of reasons, Scion's grab for the mass market hasn't been the hit the brand had hoped—and rival efforts like the Kia Soul have instead grabbed the spotlight.
 Scion was here first, with a smaller, uber-boxy xB that gained a cult following for its fresh take on what a small car could be; then Scion rethought (or overthought, we'd say) the xB for 2008 and cast it as something of a follow-up on now-obsolete retro-futuristic models like the Chrysler PT Cruiser and Chevy HHR, with puzzling functionality choices inside like tiny, centrally mounted gauges.
 In recent years Scion has merely carried over the xB instead of fixing some of those obvious market turnoffs—opting instead for a few special editions.
 The blunt front end now has a glossy-black lower grille while an available black rear diffuser, chrome accents, and LED accent lighting can help jazz up the look.